uwedamm/MillCalib/README.md

 ```
 Note: "-d1" enables all debug print messages, may be a good starting point, not needed later

-test the connection to firmware:
+test the connection to firmware:<BR>
 t [ENTER]